 by Christina, Travel2next.com

-Located in northern Spain and between stunning mountains and the coastline, Oviedo is the capital of the Asturias principality.
+Located in northern Spain between stunning mountains and the coastline, Oviedo is the capital of the Asturias region.
 A city with a rich history, founded in AD 761, it’s not surprising that the Monuments of Oviedo and the Kingdom of the Asturias are one of the most beautiful UNESCO World Heritage sites in Spain.

 What makes this World Heritage site worth visiting is its unique history.
 Although it was tiny, the Kingdom of Asturias played a considerable role in the history of the Iberian Peninsula.
 It was a significant hub for Christianity during the 9th century and walking around Oviedo reveals a legacy of stunning pre-Romanesque palaces and churches that draws crowds of visitors each year.